 WREGIS Generator Plant - Unit Name Quantity

 Generation (MWh)

 Unit ID

-W1560 Cabinet Gorge Unit 2 32,818
+W1560 Cabinet Gorge Unit 2 17,685

-W1561 Cabinet Gorge Unit 3 18,024
+W1561 Cabinet Gorge Unit 3 15,973

-W1562 Cabinet Gorge Unit 4 579
+W1562 Cabinet Gorge Unit 4 16,433

-W130/W797 Kettle Falls 271,970
+W130 / W797 Kettle Falls 297,570

-W2102 Little Falls Unit 4 1,623
+W2102 Little Falls Unit 4 1,784

-W2103 Long Lake Unit 3 18,706
+W2103 Long Lake Unit 3 9,927

-W216 Nine Mile Unit 1 7,460
+W216 Nine Mile Unit 1 18,099

-W283 Nine Mile Unit 2 6,433
+W283 Nine Mile Unit 2 17,143

-W1530 Noxon Rapids Unit 1 37,094
+W1530 Noxon Rapids Unit 1 24,585

-W1552 Noxon Rapids Unit 2 11,031
+W1552 Noxon Rapids Unit 2 7,427

-W1554 Noxon Rapids Unit 3 36,973
+W1554 Noxon Rapids Unit 3 31,666

-W1555 Noxon Rapids Unit 4 13,969
+W1555 Noxon Rapids Unit 4 10,442

-W2906 Palouse Wind 402,754
+W2906 Palouse Wind 384,719

-W4757 Boulder Solar 970
+W4757 Boulder Solar 1,090

-W10997 Rattlesnake Flat Wind 558,877
+W10997 Rattlesnake Flat Wind 514,756

-Total 1,419,281
+Total 1,369,299

-Table 4: Renewable Energy for 2021 Compliance Net of REC Sales
+Table 5: Renewable Energy for 2023 Compliance Net of REC Sales

 Energy generated by the Kettle Falls Generating Station became qualified biomass energy under the EIA beginning January 1, 2016.
-All United States-sourced wood waste fuel used at Kettle Falls satisfies the requirements to be "biomass energy" under the EIA, in part because old growth timber is not harvested in any of the applicable areas of the United States.
-Avista engaged an independent entity, the accounting firm KPMG, to review the sources of Canadian wood waste fuel supply serving the Kettle Falls Generating Station in order to determine the amount of biomass energy that is supplied from Canadian sources.
-The work papers contain a calculation of the amount of qualifying biomass energy generated by the Kettle Falls Generating Station, and Appendix D - Biomass Methodology Report shows the calculation of the Canadian wood waste fuel component that satisfies the requirements to be "biomass energy".
+All United States sourced wood waste fuel used at Kettle Falls satisfies the requirements to be qualified "biomass energy" under the EIA, in part because old growth timber is not harvested in any of the applicable areas of the United States.
+Avista engaged an independent entity, KPMG, to review the sources of Canadian wood waste fuel supply serving the Kettle Falls Generating Station in order to determine the amount of qualifying biomass energy that is supplied from Canadian sources.
+The work papers contain a calculation of the amount of qualifying biomass energy generated by the Kettle Falls Generating Station, and Appendix D - Biomass Methodology Report shows the calculation of the Canadian wood waste fuel component that satisfies the requirements to be qualified "biomass energy".

-There are two additional solar projects listed in Appendix A because they are eligible resources under the EIA.
-However, the Rathdrum Solar and Adams-Neilson Solar Farm projects are assigned to the My Clean Energy (formerly Buck-A-Block) and Solar Select voluntary renewable programs.
+There are two additional solar projects listed in Appendix A because of their eligibility under the EIA.
+However, the Rathdrum Solar and Adams-Neilson Solar Farm projects are currently assigned to the My Clean Energy (formerly Buck-A-Block) and Solar Select voluntary renewable programs.
 All RECs generated by these two resources are retired on behalf of the customers who choose to participate in these voluntary programs.